west china medical publishers

 Release date:2025-04-02 10:54 Export PDF Favorites Scan

-• Relation between marital status of patients with colorectal cancer and decision-making and treatment effect of neoadjuvant regimens: a real-world study based on DACCA
+• Relation between place of residence of patients with colorectal cancer and patient compliance or decision-making or treatment effect of neoadjuvant regimens: a real-world study based on DACCA

 • Association between educational level of patients with colorectal cancer and decision-making or curative effect of neoadjuvant therapy: a real-world study based on DACCA